 The Acquisition Strategy is a comprehensive plan that identifies and describes the acquisition approach that Program Management will follow to manage program risks and meet program objectives.
 The Acquisition Strategy guides program execution across the entire program life cycle and is updated at every major milestone and review.
-An approved plan is required by DoD Instruction 5000.02 “Operation of the Defense Acquisition System” prior to Milestone A and before any Request for Proposal (RFP) release for the Engineering and Manufacturing Development (EMD) phase.
-The acquisition strategy is also updated at Milestone B, Milestone C and Full Rate Production Decision (FRPD) review.
+An approved strategy is reviewed and approved by the Milestone Decision Authority (MDA) at Milestone A and the Development RFP Decision Point.
+The acquisition strategy is then updated for MDA approval at Milestone B, Milestone C, and Full-Rate Production Decision (FRPD) review.

 Acquisition Strategy Main Elements

-- Business Strategy: Address the main contracting approach, including contract types; how competition will be sought, promoted, and sustained; source selection procedures, provisions, and sources; product support considerations; and leasing arrangements.
+- Business Approach: Address the main contracting approach, including contract types; how the competition will be sought, promoted, and sustained; source selection procedures, provisions, and sources; product support considerations; and leasing arrangements.

 - Contracting Strategy: Explain and, to the extent necessary, provide the analysis and rationale for the contracting strategy.
 Justify the use of fixed-price or cost-plus vehicles.
 Explain why the incentives provided were chosen and why there is confidence that they will successfully motivate the contractor to provide the performance desired by the government.

 - Major Contract(s): Identify the number and type of contracts, deliverable items, options, exit criteria, and contracting plan (competitive versus sole source and future down-select options), along with any other considerations.